wormhole-foundation/wormhole/docs/operations.md

 ## Deploying

-We strongly recommend a separate user and systemd services for both services.
+We strongly recommend a separate user and systemd services for the Wormhole services.

 Example systemd unit for `guardiand.service`, including the right capabilities and best-practice security mitigations: